micro-community/development/roadmap/network.md

 Here's a good explanation of [Token Economics](https://www.investinblockchain.com/token-economics/).

-## Concepts

-- Core - Backbone of the network in the Cloud
-- Edge - Peers of the core network
-- Dev - Devices consuming the network

 ## Glossary of Terms

 - **Network** - is the entire system for communication and coordination